nerdfolio/drizzle-helpers/packages/drizzle-d1-proxy/README.md

 # Why is this needed?

 Facilitate access to d1 via drizzle sqlite proxy.
+As of May 2025, drizzle-kit has a `d1-http` driver option but it's not exported, thus not useable in typical drizzle-orm scenarios.

 For simplicity, actual interaction with Cloudflare is done via cloudflare SDK

 ## Installation